phishdoc/SPAAMS/README.md

 4. (optional) Run ``analysis/TonleSap_Flux_Calc.R`` for flux calculations from Horne et al. (*in progress*)

 ## Figure Creation
-The SPAAMS pipeline exports a standard set of figures that are informative
+The SPAAMS pipeline exports a standard set of informative figures.
+Code in ``paper_scripts`` are individual scripts which created figures used in Horne et al. (*in progress*).

 ## Dependencies
 * Windows OS (for .vbs COM scripts)